zynexiz/Zkribers/README.md

 ・Better security for storing authentication password in database<br>
 ・Add better looking verify/unsubscribe pages<br>
 ・Add internationalization<br>
-・Add generic image if post has no featured image
+・Add generic image if post has no featured image<br>
+・Add import / export function<br>
 <br>

 Note that this addon is still in early beta.
 If you encounter a bug, please report it.